neondatabase/website/content/docs/guides/schema-diff-tutorial.md

 updatedOn: '2024-08-07T21:36:52.665Z'
 ---

 In this guide we will create an initial schema on a new database called `people` on our `main` branch.
 We'll then create a development branch called `dev/jordan`, following our recommended convention for naming development branches.
-After making schema changes on `dev/jordan`, we'll use the **Schema Diff** tool on the **Branches** page to get a side-by-side, Github-style visual comparison between the `dev/jordan` development branch and `main`.
+After making schema changes on `dev/jordan`, we'll use the **Schema Diff** tool on the **Branches** page to get a side-by-side, GitHub-style visual comparison between the `dev/jordan` development branch and `main`.

 ## Before you start